BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    * *Adversary: Legal Forfeiture* — This scenario generally does not attempt to protect against legal forfeiture where the state takes your assets due to a successful legal action.
 In the United States, courts are undecided on whether [PINs](https://www.law.com/newyorklawjournal/2021/06/09/hey-siri-does-the-fifth-amendment-protect-my-passcode/?slreturn=20220313161008) or [biometrics](https://www.concordlawschool.edu/blog/constitutional-law/fifth-amendment-biometrics/) can be required by law enforcement.
 However, that's largely about fifth-amendment protections against self-incrimination: if a court says your assets are forfeit, you have to turn them over or face contempt of court.
    * *Adversary: Nation-State Actor* — This scenario assumes a first-world government that is not a threat, though a self-sovereign scenario such as this would provide good protection against a rogue government, if the assets were kept secret.
 6.  **Loss by Mistakes**
    * *Adversary: Convenience* — There is certainly some friction built into the scenario, such as the need to occasionally replace MicroSDs, and the suggestion to keep keys in widely separated locations.
+Similarly, there are restrictions to where transactions can be conducted, which must be done at the location with the transaction coordinator and the signing devices (which is most likely to be a home).
 Giving in to convenience by ignoring some of the core tenets of the procedure could dramatically reduce its usefulness and protections.
    * *Adversary: Key Fragility* — This procedure dramatically reduces the possibility of accidental key lost _provided_ that funds are swept forward immediately if one key is ever misplaced.
    * *Adversary: Process Fatigue* — As noted under Convenience, there is some real possibility for Process Fatigue, particularly in the semi-yearly checks.
 But, that's all about the proper storage of your keys.
 The actual usage of two devices to sign PSBTs is quite fast and simple, and should not cause process fatigue itself.
    * *Adversary: Transaction Error* — Errors in fees or amounts sent are increasingly not an issue when using modern transaction coordinators such as Sparrow and modern signing devices (which repeat information about a transaction).